steveej-forks/nixos-bpir3/README.md

 # NixOS on BPi-R3

-This respository contains community supported patches that are necessary to run NixOS on BananaPi-R3 and use it as a fully fledget router.
+This respository contains community supported patches that are necessary to run NixOS on BananaPi-R3 and use it as a fully fledged router.

 ## Getting started